wwwaylon/wwwaylon.github.io/archive/mnar.md

 Write-up Example:
 “A pattern-mixture model was used to investigate whether missing income data depended on the income-age relationship.
 Results indicated a significant MNAR effect (p < .05), suggesting that individuals with missing income had a systematically different income-age association compared to those with observed income data.
 This indicates that the missing income data mechanism is likely MNAR, requiring adjustments in interpretation for potential bias.”

+In a pattern-mixture model, the p-value associated with the mnar_effect coefficient (or any coefficient) is typically obtained through statistical testing of whether the coefficient significantly differs from zero.
+This p-value tells us whether there is evidence that the relationship between variables (e.g., income and age) differs between groups with observed vs. missing data.

+Here’s how the p-value is obtained and the assumptions involved:

+	1. Model Fitting and Estimation: The pattern-mixture model is usually fitted using maximum likelihood estimation (MLE), which involves calculating parameter estimates that maximize the likelihood of observing the data given the model.
+This process is common in mixed-effects models, structural equation modeling (SEM), or other types of regression frameworks that can handle missing data.
+	2. Significance Testing:
+	•	Once the model is fitted, the p-value for the mnar_effect coefficient is derived by testing the null hypothesis that mnar_effect = 0, meaning there is no difference in the income-age relationship between groups with observed and missing income data.
+	•	The test statistic (such as a Wald test or likelihood ratio test) is calculated based on the coefficient estimate and its standard error.
+This test statistic follows a known distribution (often approximately normal or chi-square), allowing for the calculation of a p-value.
+	3. Assumptions:
+	•	Normality of Residuals: The residuals (errors) in the model are typically assumed to be normally distributed.
+This is particularly important for obtaining accurate standard errors and thus reliable p-values, especially in smaller samples.
+	•	Independence of Observations: Observations are assumed to be independent within groups (i.e., between individuals with observed vs. missing income).
+	•	Correct Model Specification: The model structure, including predictors and the MNAR effect, must be correctly specified.
+Mis-specification can lead to incorrect estimates and invalid p-values.
+	•	MNAR Mechanism Validity: The model assumes that the missing data mechanism is indeed MNAR.
+The pattern-mixture model approach incorporates this assumption by allowing the relationship between variables (e.g., income and age) to vary based on missingness.
+However, demonstrating that data are truly MNAR is challenging, as this mechanism is not directly testable.

+It’s important to note that testing for MNAR is inherently complex, and interpreting the significance of the mnar_effect coefficient as evidence for MNAR should be done with caution, acknowledging that the model assumes the data mechanism is MNAR based on observed patterns rather than providing definitive proof.

 <h3 id="2-selection-model-for-mnar">2.
 Selection Model for MNAR</h3>